kellyvaughn/kvlly/src/content/pages/course.md

 > Invaluable content in this workshop.
 Worth the price of admission for me.
 Thanks!

 Treat your conference attendees or team to personalized leadership training.
-Over the course of four hours, we'll work together build a culture of influence within your organization.
+Over the course of four hours, we'll work together build a culture of influence.
 Head over to my [contact page](/contact) and reach out to discuss my corporate and workshop rates.